2120 CPI Authority for Investigating Reports of Abuse or Neglect

 Immunity

-A worker may inform a person who reports abuse or neglect that the law gives the reporter immunity from civil or criminal liability in any judicial proceedings that result from the report, unless the reporter is:
+A caseworker may inform a person who reports abuse or neglect that the law gives the reporter immunity from civil or criminal liability in any judicial proceedings that result from the report, unless the reporter is:

-• reporting his or her own conduct; or
+• Reporting his or her own conduct.

-• reporting in bad faith or malice.
+• Reporting in bad faith or malice.

 Texas Family Code §261.106